 SL: The colors are generally based on the ripeness of the fruit.
 Leaner, tauter wines are going to have lighter shades of color.
-Like for the New Zealand Sauvignon Blanc it’s a pretty intense, almost electric green.
-For Chablis it’s a very pale cream straw, almost transparent.
+For the New Zealand Sauvignon Blanc, it’s a pretty intense, almost electric green.
+For Chablis, it’s a very pale cream straw and almost transparent.

 TG: With the Chablis, would the shape would be narrow but have a lot of volume?

-TG: So when you see these colors and movements how far out do they go?
-Do they stop right out in front of you or do they go on?
+TG: When you see these colors and movements, how far out do they go?
+Do they stop right out in front of you, or do they go on?

 SL: The best wines in the world keep going on; they’re really expansive to me.
 It’s like I’m standing in the middle of them and they emanate out in all directions exponentially.